2017 Orchestra Musicians

-Laurel has performed throughout the United States, Canada, the Dominican Republic, Germany, Austria, Switzerland, Spain and Turkey.
-She has performed with the Verbier Festival Chamber Orchestra, the Sun Valley Summer Symphony, the Artosphere Festival Orchestra and the Schleswig-Holstein Festival Orchestra.
+Outside of the United States, Laurel has had the opportunity to perform in the Dominican Republic, Germany, Austria, Switzerland, Spain and Turkey.
+She has performed with the Verbier Festival Chamber Orchestra and the Schleswig-Holstein Festival Orchestra.
 Originally hailing from a family of orchestral musicians in Nashville, TN, Laurel went on to study at the University of Michigan and Manhattan School of Music.
 Her most influential teachers include Yizhak Schotten, Karen Dreyfus, Caroline Coade, Dan Reinker, and Kathryn Plummer.

 A native of Atlanta, Georgia, Ms. Dawkins received a Bachelor of Fine Arts degree from the